Innovators’ Club review: Digitalization of Trust: What can blockchain really do for us?

 Until now, most of the hype around blockchain technology has focused on Cryptocurrencies.
 However, blockchain has applications that go far beyond finance.
 So, the question arises: What can blockchain really do for us?
 This was the focus of the most recent Innovators’ Club at our Innovation Center.

-In his keynote, Andreas Schindler, Business Intelligence & Innovation Scouting at Merck IT Healthcare, provided a quick start guide to the fundamentals of blockchain, explaining how the technology creates blocks of data that are strung together in a chain and given a unique signature or digital fingerprint that cannot be changed.
+In his keynote, Andreas Schindler, Business Intelligence & Innovation Scouting at our Healthcare IT, provided a quick start guide to the fundamentals of blockchain, explaining how the technology creates blocks of data that are strung together in a chain and given a unique signature or digital fingerprint that cannot be changed.
 As such, blockchain acts as a fundamental source of trust in relation to data, with the potential to power a wider range of new business models.
 Concluding, he raised some questions to inspire the audience: “What does it mean for us as a company, if trust is established at a digital level?
 We used to talk about the information age in the past, now we are entering the age of digital trust.
 Which processes will change?
 Which new business models can be created?
 Where and how can we grow thanks to digital trust?”

 The keynote fed into the next part of the session, a discussion among an expert panel with Thomas Endress from New Business Builder, Simone Giehl from Business Lead Blockchain at Zühlke Group, Ain Aaviksoo from Guardtime, Andreas Schindler and moderator Natali Melgarejo, Head of Digital Infrastructure Anticounterfeiting Ecosystem.

 These are our Top 5 learnings of the panel discussion:

 Blockchain reassigns trust from individuals to technology, simultaneously simplifying the process of trust and increasing the traceability of processes, making them easier to audit.

 Blockchain works best when it is integrated with other technologies to establish clear proof of data ownership, integrity and existence.